bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 ``z0..z1..z2..z3..cycle``
 the result would look different.
 In particular, the lines connecting these points will look like smoothed curves transitioned smoothly from one point to another.
-See figure (b).
+See Figure-&ref{fig:metafun-op1}-b.

 If the path were to be constructed as ``z0---z1---z2---z3---cycle`` it would look very much